joshbruce/fourth-earth-raw/public/content.md

 Guidelines:

-1. The number of proficiency points per rank should be consistent across all types of ranks.
+1. The number of proficiency points per rank should be consistent across all rank-able aspects.
 2. Ranks should be earned at least by using skills associated with actions.
-3. 1 successful action may result in proficiency points being earned on multiple rank-able aspects of the character.
+3. Earning 1 proficiency point may increase multiple rank-able aspects of the character.

 ## Time and space